mcgidoug/color-palette-chooser/readme.md

 # Color Palette Chooser

-A nice app to randomly generate and customize color palettes for your website.
+A nice little web app to randomly generate, customize and save color palettes for your website.

 # Deployment